 S’Ardia horse race in Sedilo, one of the most dangerous in Sardinia

 Thousands of spectators stare in awe at S’Ardia horse race until the end, careless of the sun-drenched, dusty, hot, crowded sanctuary.
 It’s a wild, dangerous and suggestive race that sees some of the best riders of the island riding horses that don’t even seem fully tamed.
 Accidents are copious every year, more than one riders died during the run, and probably this overdose of adrenaline is what makes it a truly undying tradition and an unmissable annual date.

 The main interpretation of this horse race in Sedilo is the commemoration of the Milvian Bridge battle that saw Emperor Constantine the Great defeat Maxentius between the 27th and the 28th of October 312 AD.
 The first three horse riders are the Emperor and his generals and the following three their guards carrying a wooden stick to chase the rest of the riders who embody the enemies away (and they do beat them heavily!).
 However, the festival is so ancient that its origins are lost in the mists of time.
 Very likely it was born as a pagan ritual later incorporated into the Catholic religion, similarly to most of our festivals.

-The celebrations start in the church square with the priest’s blessing of the riders, who afterward parade along the village main street up to the sanctuary of Saint Constantine 2 km away introduced by a local folklore band.
+The celebrations start in the church square with the priest’s blessing of the riders.
+Afterwards, the horse riders parade along Sedilo’s main street to the rural sanctuary of Saint Constantine some 2 km away preceded by a local folklore band and followed by the townspeople.
 The sanctuary rests on a tiny hill overlooking the beautiful Lake Omodeo.
-The small church is busy with pilgrims all year, and this is largely visible as its inside walls are clothed with pictures and vows of faithful asking the saint to heal, help and give assistance in any way.
+The small church is busy with pilgrims all year long, and this is largely visible inside where the walls are clothed with pictures and vows from faithful pilgrims asking the saint to heal, help and give assistance in any way.